Vonng/pigsty/docs/r-sop.md

     - host putong-gitlab         dbuser_gitlab         10.0.0.0/8  md5
 ```

-Executing the following command will regenerate the HBA rule and apply it to take reloadable
+The following command will regenerate the HBA rule and apply it to take reloadable.

 ```bash
 ./pgsql.yml -t pg_hba -l pg-test